Hi-Fi Setups

 Pure Line Audio cables are designed to operate as part of a complete audio system rather than as isolated components.

 In high-performance hi-fi systems, sound quality is influenced by the stability of the entire electrical chain - including power distribution, signal integrity, grounding behavior, and cable geometry.
-Small variations in these factors can affect background noise levels, micro-detail retrieval, and overall system coherence.
+Small variations in these factors produce measurable electrical effects.
+Cable capacitance interacts with amplifier output impedance to affect high-frequency transmission.
+Ground potential differences between components on separate circuits introduce noise into the signal path.
+These are not subjective phenomena - they are consequences of how RLC networks behave.

 The systems presented here show real listening environments where Pure Line Audio cables are used within complete stereo setups.
 Each configuration demonstrates how power cables, speaker cables, interconnects, and network connections interact within a stable signal path.